Tankless vs. Traditional Water Heaters: How to Choose the Right System

 • Higher upfront equipment cost

-• Long-term energy savings
+• Long-term energy savings help offset the initial investment

-Energy Efficiency: Which Saves More in Michigan?
+Energy Efficiency: Which System Saves More?

 Traditional Water Heater Efficiency